smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 ListenIP = '0.0.0.0' # Default
 ```
-ListenIP specifies the port to bind the HTTP server to
+ListenIP specifies the IP to bind the HTTP server to

 ## WebServer.RateLimit
 ```toml